7 reasons why ground-floor apartments are desirable—instead of dealbreakers

-• They're as much as 15 percent cheaper than comparable models on average
+- They're as much as 15 percent cheaper than comparable apartments on average

-• You don't have to worry about noise complaints from downstairs neighbors
+- You don't have to worry about noise complaints from your downstairs neighbors

 New Yorkers fall into two camps when it comes to ground-floor apartments—some prefer them, while others avoid them at all costs.

-But choose wisely, and you'll be able to avoid or at least mitigate the possible pitfalls of first-floor living that include lobby and street noise, lack of privacy and natural light, and a greater risk of pest, odor, and flooding problems (though you can never escape those city realities, even in a penthouse).
+But choose wisely, and you'll be able to avoid or at least mitigate the possible pitfalls of first-floor living that include lobby and street noise, a lack of privacy and natural light, and a greater risk of pests, odors, and flooding (though you can never completely escape those city-living problems, even in a penthouse).

 On the plus side, ground-floor units generally cost less than comparable apartments—the lower the floor, the lower the price.
 They can also meet your lifestyle needs (especially in walkups).
-And some lower-level units have features that make them more desirable—like a yard or other outdoor space—than units on higher floors.
+And some lower-level units have features that make them more desirable than units on higher floors—like outdoor space.

 Read on for what makes a ground-floor apartment worth considering.